materialdigital/core-ontology/patterns/README.md

 Thus the workflow automates quality control of the patterns-folder: ensuring that changes do not break the defined SHACL shapes and that the ontology remains consistent with the modelling patterns.

+The `autoshapes` folder contains automatically generated SHACL shapes that are derived from the ontology definitions.
+These shapes serve to validate that ontology modules and pattern instances conform to expected structure and constraints.
+The autoshapes are used as part of the validation workflow — they define the constraints that the ontology and pattern artefacts must satisfy.

+The `unused` folder holds files (patterns, shapes) that have been deprecated, superseded, or are no longer actively used in the current version of the ontology/patterns.
+This folder is ignored by the workflow.

-To include patterns in this automated workflow the documentation of the patterns have to meet the following requirements.
+To include patterns in the automated workflow the documentation of the patterns have to meet the following requirements.

 ## How to document patterns?